 When you need something to help you stay focused, I’m sure you have your own little tricks.
 A gummy bear at the end of a page helps to motivate kids to study, but what about adults?

 Sometimes powering through and finishing a project can work, but it’s not recommended.
-Working on a project little bits at a time can be more beneficial than making yourself sit and focus.
+Working on a project little bits at a time can be more beneficial than making yourself sit and focus for long periods.
+You’ve probably heard of the Pomodoro technique

 A great way to keep yourself on task is to set small time limits, generally half an hour or so, and then taking a 5 minute break.
 This helps you to get in the groove sooner and feel more refreshed after your small break.